GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/09.Sunlight-in-the-Heart/docs.md

 ---
+title: |
-title: 229.
-Sunlight in the Heart
+    229. Sunlight in the Heart - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 229.
+Sunlight in the Heart.
+There is sunlight on the hilltop, There is sunlight on the sea, And the golden beams are sleeping, On the soft and verdant lea; But a richer light is filling All the chambers of my heart; For thou dwellest there my Saviour, And 'tis sunlight where thou art.
+    keywords:  |
-    keywords: Christ in Song, Sunlight in the Heart, There is sunlight on the hilltop, O the sunlight!  beautiful sunlight!
+        Christ in Song, adventhymnals, advent hymnals, Sunlight in the Heart, There is sunlight on the hilltop.
+O the sunlight!  beautiful sunlight!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 229. SUNLIGHT IN THE HEART
+####  Christ in Song,

 ```txt
 1.